citysciencelab/cut-storytelling-tool/doc/config.json.md

 ***

->>>>>>> 9549d05b3 (Remove duplicate block from config.json(.de).md)
 #### Portalconfig.menu.tool.routing

 [inherits]: # (Portalconfig.menu.tool)

 Routing-tool.
 Enables user to plan routes between multiple points with multiple options to choose from.
 In addition users can create isochrones.
-Both functions are available with mass requests for specific use cases.
+Both functions are available with mass requests for specific use cases. ❗ This tool will use the routing service provided by the BKG ❗.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|